 You’ve likely heard that plants need sunlight to survive, and adequate light is indeed crucially important when it comes to having happy plants.
-The reason being that light is an essential component of photosynthesis—the process by which plants use sunlight to synthesize foods from carbon dioxide and water.
+The reason is that light is an essential component of photosynthesis—the process by which plants use sunlight to synthesize foods from carbon dioxide and water.

 Without enough sunlight, most plants won’t even survive, let alone thrive enough to do all the other amazing things they can do—like bearing flowers, creating fruit, and building new root systems and fresh shoots.

 But what you may not have heard before is that not all light is created equal or equally beneficial to all plants.
 Take for example Mediterranean plants like thyme and lavender.
-These plants thrive in hot, direct sunlight and likely won’t produce a bountiful harvest without it.
-But the light requirements of a hydrangea are different from those of a lavender.
+These thrive in hot, direct sunlight and likely won’t produce a bountiful harvest without it.
+But the light requirements of a colorful hydrangea are different from those of a lavender.
 Whereas lavender likes full sun, hydrangeas are much happier in the understory of a garden—tucked at the edge of a tree canopy where they can be protected from the hottest sunlight and still receive plenty of indirect light.